British Columbia Highway 99: West Vancouver and Sea to Sky Highway

 The Lions Gate Bridge continues into West Vancouver and bisects X̱wemelch'stn, an Indian reserve managed by the Squamish Nation.
 Highway 99 briefly travels west onto Marine Drive after an interchange and crosses the Capilano River to the Park Royal Shopping Centre, where it turns north onto Taylor Way.
-The highway then passes through a residential neighbourhood and reaches an interchange with Highway 1, part of the Trans-Canada Highway system.
+The highway then passes through a residential neighbourhood and reaches an interchange with Highway 1, part of the Trans-Canada Highway (TCH).
 Highway 99 joins Highway 1 on the Upper Levels Highway, a four-lane freeway that travels west through residential neighbourhoods on the south side of Cypress Mountain.
 The freeway makes several gradual turns as it ascends the foothills of Cypress Mountain; Highway 1 splits from the highway to serve the Horseshoe Bay ferry terminal, a major hub for BC Ferries, as it continues onward to Vancouver Island.

 The "Sea to Sky Highway" is the name given to the 134 km section of Highway 99 from Horseshoe Bay to Pemberton, a province-designated scenic highway and tourist attraction.
-From Horseshoe Bay, the four-lane divided highway travels along the eastern coast of Howe Sound and the foothills of the North Shore Mountains.
+From Horseshoe Bay, West Vancouver, the four-lane divided highway travels along the eastern coast of Howe Sound and the foothills of the North Shore Mountains.
 Highway 99 follows the BC Rail mainline, which runs below along the coastline, and narrows to a two-lane undivided highway at Tunnel Point north of Lions Bay; the point also marks the boundary between Greater Vancouver and the Squamish-Lillooet Regional District.
 The highway then continues north with occasional passing lanes and divided sections, as well as scenic viewpoints and rest areas, and later reverts to a limited access roadway as it descends into Britannia Beach, home to the Britannia Mine Museum.

 Highway 99 travels northeast through Murrin Provincial Park as it ascends a hill to bypass Watts Point, an extinct volcanic centre on Howe Sound.
 The highway then descends along the coast towards Squamish at the head of Howe Sound.
 It passes a ferry terminal at Darrell Bay and the viewpoint for Shannon Falls, the third-highest waterfall in the province at 335 m.
-Highway 99 passes under Stawamus Chief, a large mountain immediately outside of Squamish, and travels through the city's residential neighborhoods.
+Highway 99 passes under Stawamus Chief, a large mountain immediately outside of Squamish, and travels through the city's residential neighbourhoods.
 It bypasses downtown to serve a commercial and industrial area on the north side of the city and briefly turns northeast to cross the Mamquam River.
-The highway continues north along the Squamish River through Cheakamus Canyon towards Whistler and then onward to Pemberton.
+The highway continues north along the Squamish River through Cheakamus Canyon towards Whistler and then onward to Pemberton, where the Sea to Sky Highway section of Highway 99 ends.
 The corridor is also home to the Sea to Sky Trail, a multi-use trail for hiking and cycling that runs from Squamish to D'Arcy north of Pemberton.